-5.1 Minor
+5.1 Minor Noncompliances

-The NRC Enforcement Policy acknowledges that some of minor safety, environmental, and regulatory concern are below the level of significance of Severity Level (SL) IV violations.
-Because of their minor nature, these minor are not the subject of formal enforcement action and are not usually documented in inspection reports.
-Additional guidance concerning minor is contained in the NRC Enforcement Policy and NRC Enforcement Manual.
+The NRC Enforcement Policy acknowledges that some noncompliances of minor safety, environmental, and regulatory concern are below the level of significance of Severity Level (SL) IV violations.
+Because of their minor nature, these minor noncompliances are not the subject of formal enforcement action and are not usually documented in inspection reports.
+Additional guidance concerning minor noncompliances is contained in the NRC Enforcement Policy and NRC Enforcement Manual.

 Appendix E of IMC 0613, “Power Reactor Construction Inspection Reports,” contains examples of construction-related minor issues which are violations of requirements but have insignificant safety or regulatory impact or have no more than minimal safety significance.
 Appendix E of IMC 0613 may be used as an aid to inspectors when determining if construction-related issues are minor.
-Do not reference IMC 0613 when documenting that are than minor.
+Do not reference IMC 0613 when documenting noncompliances that are more than minor.

-In general, minor should not be documented; however, certain exceptions apply.
+In general, minor noncompliances should not be documented; however, certain exceptions apply.
 Documentation may be necessary as part of the resolution of an allegation.
-In other cases, while the itself is minor, the associated technical information may relate directly to an issue of agencywide concern (e.g., the inspection was performed in response to an NRC temporary instruction (TI)).
-If, for these reasons or any other reason, the report writers and reviewers wish to document a minor , then it should be documented as a minor violation, with a reference to section 2 of the NRC Enforcement Policy.
+In other cases, while the noncompliance itself is minor, the associated technical information may relate directly to an issue of agencywide concern (e.g., the inspection was performed in response to an NRC temporary instruction (TI)).
+If, for these reasons or any other reason, the report writers and reviewers wish to document a minor noncompliance, then it should be documented as a minor violation, with a reference to section 2 of the NRC Enforcement Policy.

-5. Documenting .
+5.2 Documenting Findings.
 The primary guidance for all matters related to enforcement, including documentation, is given in the NRC Enforcement Policy and the NRC Enforcement Manual.
 The following discussion summarizes certain aspects of that guidance related to inspection reports.

-Types of .
-The manner of documenting a in the inspection report depends on how that will be dispositioned.
-A may be addressed as a non-escalated enforcement action (i.e., an SL IV violation, a deviation, nonconformance); as an escalated enforcement action (i.e., SL I, II, or III violation); or as an
+Types of Findings.
+The manner of documenting a finding in the inspection report depends on how that finding will be dispositioned.
+A finding may be addressed as a non-escalated enforcement action (i.e., an SL IV violation, a deviation, or a nonconformance); as an escalated enforcement action (i.e., a SL I, II, or III violation); or as an apparent violation (AV).

-Note that a may not be documented simply as a "weakness," " failure," or a similar informal characterization.
-If the report narrative describes a condition or event in a manner that suggests to the reader that a may have occurred, then the must be clearly dispositionedIf a does not exist (e.g., no requirement exists in this area), it may be appropriate to clarify the finding by stating that "this condition [or event] does not constitute a of NRC requirements."
+Note that a violation may not be documented simply as a "weakness," "permit holder failure," or a similar informal characterization.
+If the report narrative describes a condition or event in a manner that suggests to the reader that a violation may have occurred, then the finding must be clearly dispositioned.
+If a noncompliance does not exist (e.g., no requirement exists in this area), it may be appropriate to clarify the finding by stating that "this condition [or event] does not constitute a noncompliance or violation of NRC requirements."

 Non-Escalated Enforcement Actions.
 Most violations that are more than minor fall into the SL IV category.
 SL IV violations will be dispositioned in the inspection report as either an NOV or an NCV.
 See the NRC Enforcement Policy for further guidance in determining if an NOV or NCV is appropriate.
 If, at the time of issuing the inspection report, an SL IV violation is determined to be an NOV, then the NOV is generally sent out with the inspection report as a "non-escalated" enforcement action.
-If the ’s corrective action program (CAP) has been determined to be effective by the NRC (see appendix C of this IMC for guidance on determining if a ’s CAP is effective), then the SL-IV violation is generally categorized as an NCV in accordance with the NRC Enforcement Policy section 2.3.2.a.
+If the permit holder’s corrective action program (CAP) has been determined to be effective by the NRC (see appendix C of this IMC for guidance on determining if a permit holder’s CAP is effective), then the SL-IV violation is generally categorized as an NCV in accordance with the NRC Enforcement Policy section 2.3.2.a.
 The cover letter for reports that include non-escalated enforcement actions should follow the appropriate NRC Enforcement Manual guidance.